Routing single photons with quantum emitters coupled to nanostructures: Switch architectures

 \subsection{Photonic crystals}

-Photonic crystals are materials with a periodic modulation of the refractive index.
+Photonic crystals are nanostructures with a periodically changing refractive index.
 This periodicity creates a photonic band gap, corresponding to a frequency range in which photon propagation is forbidden, directly analogous to the electronic band gap in semiconductors~\cite{Yablonovitch1987, Joannopoulos2008}.
 In practice, two-dimensional devices are formed by etching a lattice of holes into a thin membrane [e.g., silicon (Si), silicon nitride (Si$_3$N$_4$), gallium arsenide (GaAs), indium phosphide (InP), diamond, or silicon carbide (SiC)] and introducing local defects to engineer either tightly confined cavity modes (point defects) or waveguides (line defects).
-Crucially, these architectures are emitter-agnostic: they have been interfaced not only with QDs, but also with solid-state color centers in diamond and SiC, and rare-earth ions in crystalline hosts (including the telecom-band-compatible erbium ions Er$^{3+}$).
-In all cases, the photonic crystal provides the field confinement, mode control, and input-output engineering needed to realize strong light-matter interaction and few-photon nonlinearities.
+Crucially, these architectures are emitter-agnostic: they have been interfaced not only with QDs, but also with color centers in diamond and SiC, and rare-earth ions in crystalline hosts (including the telecom-band-compatible erbium ions Er$^{3+}$).
+In all cases, the photonic crystal provides the field confinement, mode control, and input-output engineering needed to realize strong light-matter interactions and few-photon nonlinearities.

 Cavities arise by locally perturbing the lattice (e.g., removing or shifting a small number of holes) to move a defect mode into the band gap, preventing light from propagating into the periodic lattice and confining it to the defect.
 Standard designs include L3~\cite{Phillips2024,Faraon2010} and H1~\cite{Liu2018} defects in two-dimensional crystals and one-dimensional nanobeam cavities defined by tapered Bragg mirrors~\cite{Akahane2003, Deotare2009, Deotare2009_2,Brunswick2025,Zhong2024}.
 The L3 and nanobeam cavities are shown schematically in Fig.~\ref{fig:devices}(a) and Fig.~\ref{fig:devices}(c), respectively.
 Their hallmark is a combination of high quality (Q) factor and ultra-small mode volume (V), enabling large Purcell enhancement and access to the strong coupling regime of cavity QED with diverse emitters.
 Quantum emitters such as semiconductor QDs and diamond color centers have been coupled to photonic crystal cavities, acting as controllable reflectors/transmitters at the single-photon level~\cite{Sun2018, Sipahigil2016}.
 Spectral tuning to achieve the emitter-cavity resonance condition can be realized electrically~\cite{Faraon2010} (Stark shift), mechanically~\cite{Brunswick2025} (strain/piezo, cantilever), magnetically (Zeeman shift), or thermally~\cite{Phillips2024}, and in some material stacks via integrated electro-optic control, e.g., in lithium niobate (LiNbO$_3$), all of which are compatible with the photonic crystal cavity geometry.